Feminism | Posted by Ines R on 07/9/2014

 Changing the Dialogue About Women’s Sports

 It has been a pretty good month to be from Connecticut.
 March Madness came to a close on Monday, April 7th and Tuesday, April 8th, with the championship victories of the Men and Women’s National Basketball Tournament.
 The UCONN Huskies Men and Women’s basketball teams both won, making it the second time in the history of the NCAA Tournament where both championships were won by the same school.
 Who did it the first time?
 The Huskies, back in 2004.
 Having the men win the tournament seemed like a long shot; they were the 7th seed and they had to face some pretty good teams along the way.
 The women on the other hand were favorited, as they had been undefeated in the regular season.
-This sounds like great news right? …
+This sounds …

 Feminism, Pop-Culture | Posted by Becka W on 02/25/2013

 Anybody who has ever met me can agree on one important point: I am a pop culture addict, with a list of favorite TV shows and movies a mile long.
 Some of my all-time heroes are fictional ones and it’s undeniable that even fictional depictions of women deeply impact the way girls and women view themselves and model their lives.
 Unfortunately, these representations are often based on stereotypical gender roles — including a serious lack of representation of female athletes.
 This may not seem like the most pressing issue, but studies have shown that girls who participate in sports have greater self esteem and participating in sports imparts valuable lessons.
 Modeling the benefits of sports in the media has the potential to impact countless girls, which is why I want …